OpenSourceEconomics/dcegm/README.md

-Python implementation of the Discrete-Continuous Endogenous Grid Method (DC-EGM) for solving dynamic stochastic lifecycle models of continuous (e.g. consumption-savings) and discrete choices.
+Python implementation of the Discrete-Continuous Endogenous Grid Method (DC-EGM) for solving dynamic stochastic lifecycle models of continuous (e.g. consumption-savings) and additional discrete choices.

-The solution algorithm employs an extension to the Fast Upper-Envelope Scan (FUES) by Dobrescu & Shanker (2022).
+The solution algorithm employs an extension to the Fast Upper-Envelope Scan (FUES), based on Dobrescu & Shanker (2022).

 ## References